 The rate-dependent parameters for UL active transmissions in 2.4GHz are given in Table 40-C (MCS for UL AMP PPDU in Active Transmission in 2.4GHz).
 Manchester encoding and OOK modulation shall be used for 250 kb/s and 1 Mb/s in the AMP-Data field of an UL AMP PPDU in active transmission in 2.4GHz.
-4 Mb/s is TBD.
+Whether or not to use Manchester encoding for 4 Mb/s in the AMP-Data field of an UL AMP PPDU in active transmission in 2.4GHz is TBD.
 In UL active transmissions in 2.4GHz, the duration of the AMP OOK symbol corresponding to each encoded bit is different for different data rates.
 The duration of the AMP OOK symbol corresponding to each encoded bit for each data rate is TBD.

 Table 40-C MCS for UL AMP PPDU in Active Transmission in 2.4GHz